yaqingwang/WeFEND-AAAI20/README.md

 # WeFEND-AAAI20
-Dataset for paper "Weak Supervision for Fake News Detection via Reinforcement Learning" published in AAAI'2020.
+To be updated: Dataset for paper "Weak Supervision for Fake News Detection via Reinforcement Learning" published in AAAI'2020.
-To be updated.